Call for Student Research Competition (SRC)

 To participate in the competition, a student must submit an extended abstract (500 words).

 The abstracts will be reviewed by a selection committee and selected abstracts will be invited to present as posters at the conference.
 SRC poster submissions are, in addition, evaluated by a jury during the poster session at the conference.
-The best three posters are then invited to give a short presentation (10 minutes + 5 minutes questions) on the day after.
-Based on the submitted abstract, the poster, and the presentation, the winner of CGO’s Student Research Competition will be selected, who will receive an award.
-In addition, the winner will be invited to participate in the grand 2025 ACM SRC competition.
-Further information on the ACM SRC is available at: https://src.acm.org.
+A group of semi-finalists will be invited to give a short presentation (10 minutes + 5 minutes questions) on the day after.
+The winner of CGO’s ACM SRC will be selected.
+ACM will then provide the medal and monetary award to the SRC student winners - $500, $300, $200 respectively for the top three winners in graduate/undergraduate category.
+First place undergraduate and graduate (Masters or PhD program) student winners will advance to the SRC Grand Finals, details will follow from ACM.

 Submissions in the form of an extended abstract are solicited in any topics relevant to the main conference, including: